zeth/ainod/docs/ainodconf.rst

 Takes a positive integer.
 Determines the number of worker child processes to create on daemon start up.
-If not specified, it will be set to the number of processor cores which is a conservative minimum.
+If not specified, it will be set to the number of processor cores which is a nice conservative minimum.

 Increasing this number will increase capacity and performance but being set too high can cause "thundering herd" type symptoms where the